rrtyagii/100xEngineer/README.md

 I just copied what Swanand did on one of their videos.
 I just used chatGPT to prompt the code to sort of build a clone of facebook messenger.

+# Assignment 1
+- Emoji Search and Replace [✅]
+- Slash Commands (In progress)

 # Emoji Seach
-Congratulations: 🎉
+congratulations: 🎉
-Woah : 😯
+woah : 😯
-Hey: 👋
+hey: 👋
-Lol : 😂
+lol : 😂
 like: 🤍
 react: ⚛️

-# Assignment 1
-- Emoji Search and Replace [✅]
-- Slash Commands (In progress)
+# Slash Commands
+- /help = (Show this message) shows a popup on screen listing the available commands.
+- /random = (Print a random number)
+- /clear = (clears the chat)